Salamek/Shadow-of-Dust/README.txt

 Permission to modify the code and to distribute modified code is granted, provided the above notices are retained, and a notice that the code was modified is included with the above copyright notice.

-If you use this code, drop me an email.
-I'd like to know if you find the code useful.

 Base64 implementation
 ---------------------------------------------------------------------------